Top 7 Social Media Trends in 2023 That Every Business Needs to Adopt

 Just 2 years ago, we thought chatbots would critically replace sales and customer service.
 Now, it turns out that this trend is adopted but not at all critical.

-The importance of following trends is to try them out, test in your own industry, and see what will stick.
+The importance of following trends is to try them out, test them in your own industry, and see what will stick.

 Don’t sit and wait for your competition to get unfair advantages just by adopting social networks where some of your new customers might spend much more time.